Kanao Inouye: Analysis

 Patrick Brode, author of the Traitor By Default: The Trials of Kanao Inouye, The Kamloops Kid, suggests that Inouye was convicted improperly of treason, because of the ambiguous nature of his nationality and allegiances.
 Says Brode:

 "Is it possible that he was a citizen of both countries, and if he was British and Japanese when those two countries went to war, who do you owe your loyalty to?
 [It’s] still a bit of a question mark.
 More so these days, because so many people across the world have dual citizenships....
 He claimed that he was a Japanese that he had been registered since his birth as a Japanese citizen.
 He traveled under a Japanese passport.
 He served in the Japanese military.
 Even Canada’s senior officer in Asia said, ‘This guy has done everything possible to show that he is actually a Japanese citizen.' ....
 It was not a very neat trial.
 It was a situation where the judge seemed to be predetermined to get a result.
 And, by George, he got it."

-Inouye's case bares similarities to that of William Joyce, a US-born, British-long-resident supporter of Nazi Germany, who broadcast Nazi propaganda during the Second World War under the name "Lord Haw-Haw".
-Like Inouye, Joyce was tried by British authorities for high treason, who argued that as a British passport holder entitled him to British diplomatic protection in Germany and therefore he owed allegiance to the King.
-Joyce's defense maintained that as he was a United States citizen and not a British subject, he bore no allegiance to the King.
-Like Inouye, Joyce was found guilty and executed.